Welcome Week - Saturday, August 30 - Sunday, September 7, 2014

 International Student Welcome Orientation

 Mark your calendars!
-On September 7, the 2013 International Students Orientation will be welcoming all first-year International Students.
+On Sept.
+3, we welcome all first-year international students.
 The Orientation will begin with breakfast and registration, feature many speakers on various topics and lots of entertainment!

 The focus of this event is to welcome all new international students to McMaster University and to ensure a successful time at McMaster University!